 Arrested for DUI or a misdemeanor in Ohio?
 There’s a chance your case could be handled in one of Ohio’s Mayor’s Courts.
-Learn everything you need to know about these state courts from the attorneys at The Koffel Law Firm.
+Learn everything you need to know about these state courts from the attorneys at Koffel Brininger Nesbitt.

 In Ohio, municipalities have the authority to set up their own state courts called “Mayor’s Courts.”
 These courts typically handle DUI/OVI cases, misdemeanors, and city ordinance violations.
 There are a total of 260 Mayor’s Courts in the state of Ohio.
 While not all jurisdictions have set up Mayor’s Courts, some counties contain multiple.
 For example, Franklin County, where we are located, has 17 Mayor’s Courts while Fulton County has none.

 How Mayor’s Courts Are Different from Other Courts

 The Mayor’s Courts of Ohio differ in two main ways from other state courts: